jrandj/redhat/README.md

 1. Create, mount, unmount, and use vfat, ext4, and xfs file systems

     * A file system is a logical container that is used to store files and directories.
-Each file system must be connected to the root of the directory hierarchy in order to be accessible.
-This is typically done automatically on system boot, but can be done manually as well.
+Each file system must be connected to the root of the directory hierarchy to be accessible.
+This is typically done automatically on system boot but can be done manually as well.
 Each file system can be mounted or unmounted using the UUID associated with it or by using a label that can be assigned to it.
 Mounting is the process of attaching an additional filesystem, which resides on a CDROM, hard disk drive (HDD) or other storage device, to the currently accessible filesystem of a computer.

     * Each file system is created in a separate partition or logical volume.
 A typical RHEL system has numerous file systems.
 During OS installation, the `/` and `/boot` file systems are created by default.
 Typical additional file systems created during installation include `/home`, `/opt`, `/tmp`, `/usr` and `/var`.